brknapp/brknapp.github.io/_posts/2022-07-21-fourth-blog-post.md

 Out of all the methods we have learned, I found regression trees to be the most interesting because they produce graphs that are easy to read.
 In general, tree-based methods split the predictor space into regions and then formulate predictions based on those regions.
-The model determines each split by using recursive binary splitting, an algorithm that takes every possible value for each predictor, finds the residual sum of squares (RSS), and minimizes the RSS based off the mean value for each possible split it could do.
+Regression trees determine each split by using recursive binary splitting, an algorithm that takes every possible value for each predictor, finds the residual sum of squares (RSS), and minimizes the RSS based off the mean value for each possible split it could do.
 Regression trees predict a continuous